sungwill/Python-Application-Tutorial/chapter2.md

 *** =instructions
 Jack is now standing at an altitude anywhere on Earth, where gravitational force is not 9.81 m/s^2.
 Please create a function called gForce that takes an integer, height, in its parameter.
-Then, use the equation (G * m * M) / h^2 to return the value of g.
+Then, use the equation (G * m * M) / height^2 to return the value of g.

 G = 6.674 * 10^-11

 m = 8

 M = 5.972 * 10^24

+g = (G * m * M) / height^2

 Use python MATH FUNCTIONS!